FelixHenninger/lab.js/docs/reference/html.rst

 Usage
 ^^^^^

-When a ``HTMLScreen`` is constructed, it needs two options.
+When a ``HTMLScreen`` is constructed, it takes two arguments.
 The first is the *content*, which is the string of text inserted into the HTML document.
 It can contain any HTML tags alongside textual content.
+The second argument can contain options that govern the screen's behavior, which correspond to those of a :ref:`BaseElement <reference/base/BaseElement>`.
 For example, a single screen could be inserted into a document as follows::

   screen = new lab.HTMLScreen(